Ab initio optical potentials for magnesium isotopes at intermediate energies: from stability to the island of inversion: Results and discussion

-On the whole, however, the comparison between our microscopic model and KDUQ provides validation of KDUQ's performance when extrapolated to the neutron-rich magnesium isotopes.
-Since $^{32}$Mg is of interest to several ongoing and planned experiments at rare-isotope beam facilities \cite{frib_experiments}, such validation is vital, as KDUQ and its original version, the Koning-Delaroche potential, are commonly used for the analysis of experimental data.
+On the whole, however, the comparison between our microscopic model and KDUQ \red{supports the use of KDUQ within the considered kinematic region} when extrapolated to the neutron-rich magnesium isotopes.
+Since $^{32}$Mg is of interest to several ongoing and planned experiments at rare-isotope beam facilities \cite{frib_experiments}, such \red{a consistency check} is vital, as KDUQ and its original version, the Koning-Delaroche potential, are commonly used for the analysis of experimental data.
 Moreover, our extracted \textit{ab initio} optical potentials can be generated on demand for any energies between 65 and 250 MeV and used as inputs in calculations of reaction observables beyond the ones discussed in this manuscript, such as knock-out and charge-exchange reactions.